No767/Kumiko/README.md

     ```
 # Licensing

-Kumiko and Rin are both licensed under Apache-2.0.
-This project uses some of the cogs from EasyBot.py and its plugins.
-All EasyBot.py and EasyBot-Plugin code is licensed under CC0-1.0, and all private code changes is licensed under Apache-2.0.
+Kumiko being a direct upstream fork of Rin, is licensed under the same license as Rin, which is [Apache-2.0](https://github.com/No767/Kumiko/blob/dev/LICENSE).

 # Contributing

 See [Contributing](https://github.com/No767/Kumiko/blob/dev/Community/contributing.md)

+# Name Inspiration

+Kumiko's name comes from the anime character [Kumiko Oumae](https://hibike-euphonium.fandom.com/wiki/Kumiko_Oumae) from the anime Hibike!
+Euphonium.